 If the word “algorithm” doesn’t immediately fill you with dread, consider the fact that the supposedly objective algorithms increasingly utilised in the American criminal justice system have turned out to be blatantly racist tools of oppression.
 What, then, are the implications of predictive scouting for basketball?
 Firstly, it will erect a new and expensive barrier for entry into the world of professional basketball.
 Aspiring players will need to purchase costly basketball suits and other smart devices to monitor and record their body’s every move and function, and they will have to adhere to whatever strict regime has been determined—objectively, remember—to produce the best players.
 Those who cannot or will not submit to such invasive practices will simply drop off the basketball radar.
 Just as you are considered a deviant today if you do not maintain a social media presence, refusal to plug yourself into the basketball matrix will undoubtedly be viewed as evidence that you have something to hide.

 Consider Uber, that ubiquitous and villainous taxi service posing as a technology company.
-Its standard sales pitch has always been that it offers individualised services (for the sacred individual), and that these services are more convenient and efficient than anything the bloated government bureaucracies can hope to offer by way of public transportation.
-However, Uber have been able to provide their services at such competitive rates only because they’re prepared to operate at a (staggering and unsustainable) loss in order to maintain their stranglehold on the market.
-Moreover, Uber have been quietly moving away from their individualised services, offering customers various incentives to walk to “unique pick-up spots” rather than have a driver come directly to their location, and to share rides with other passengers.
+Its standard sales pitch has always been that it offers individualised services (for the sacred bourgeois individual), and that these services are more convenient and efficient than anything the bloated government bureaucracies can hope to offer by way of public transportation.
+However, Uber has been able to provide its services at such competitive rates only because its backers are prepared to operate at a (staggering and unsustainable) loss in order to maintain their stranglehold on the market.
+Moreover, Uber has been quietly moving away from its individualised services, offering customers various incentives to walk to “unique pick-up spots” rather than have a driver come directly to their location, and to share rides with other passengers.

 If Uber customers end up waiting at designated pick-up spots and catching rides that they share with other passengers, in what way will Uber’s service differ from public transport as it is currently deployed?
 Could it be that those responsible for administering public transport for decades did in fact know a thing or two about efficiency and sustainability after all?
 For all of its blustering about efficiency and personalisation, Uber has proven itself to be nothing more than a cuckoo in the nest, supplanting existing forms of public and private transportation without actually improving on their services in any appreciable way.
 What we’ll soon be left with, then, is the same expensive and inefficient transport system most of us are used to, only it’ll be run by a private monopoly, utterly opaque, unaccountable, and profit-driven.
 If you have any doubts whatsoever about the very serious dangers of letting private monopolies handle essential public transport, I invite you to catch a train in the UK.